Are these high-interest loans with no credit requirements ever worth it?

 How do CashCall personal loans work?

-CashCall personal loans are high-interest unsecured term loans that you repay in monthly installments.
-Interest rates are determined by your loan amount, creditworthiness and the state you live in.
+CashCall personal loans are high-interest unsecured loans that you repay in monthly installments.
+Interest rates are determined by your loan amount, credit and the state you live in.

 |State||Amounts available||Max APR||Interest rate||Fee||Term|